CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Mastered the 5G architecture.
 However, more focus on 5G hardware would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices.
+- **Skills to Develop**: Need to enhance understanding of network security and encryption techniques.

 ### D.III.
 Balance Sheet